Discounted rate for Development Notes and Studio-Style Coverage expires December 31st, 2013

 Yes, absolutely.
-In fact, we encourage writers to send a follow-up email if there is anything in need of clarification.
+We encourage writers to send a follow-up email if there is anything in need of clarification.

-200+ companies review Workshop "Recommend" scripts, including Paradigm, Lakeshore, Benderspink, Vinson Films, and more. . .
+200+ companies review Workshop "Recommend" scripts, including Paradigm, Lakeshore Entertainment, Benderspink, Vinson Films, and more. . .

 Script Pipeline's Development Notes focus on maximizing the creative potential and marketability of your screenplay.
 They also serve as a crucial tool in preparing your script for industry circulation.